ampolic/blockable/README.md

 When creating a website, there should be three primary folders: Blocks, Layouts, and Assets.
 The assets folder should contain a folder for each type of asset you want site wide (css, js, fonts, images, etc.).
 The blocks and layouts folder mimic each other in that each folder should contain a folder for each block/layout you want to create.
-These folders should then contain an index.py and a stylesheet.css and javascript.js if necessary.
-See the example file structure below:
+These folders should then contain an index.py, a stylesheet.css and javascript.js if necessary, and a fields.json (more on this later).

-TODO File Structure Image

-Index.py should define one main function called html() it and should accept one variable which will contain all the content for the html and should return the html to be displayed.
+Index.py should define one main function called html().
+This function should accept one variable (which will contain a dictionary of all the data requested in fields.json), and it should return a string of the html for that template.
+When writing your templates, you should make use of the

-When writing your layouts, you can use blocks by importing the block function from the module "blockable" and then pass it the block you want along with the data you'd like to give that block
+'layouts' and 'blocks' functions by importing them form the module 'blockable'.
+Both these functions accept two parameters:

+1. The name of the template
+2. The data to pass to the template

+Although the main purpose of this is to add blocks to layouts like so:

   ```python
   from blockable import blocks
   blocks("nav_bar", data["nav_bar"])
   ```

+These functions may be used in any combination (I.e. add blocks to other blocks or even add layouts to blocks), so long as you avoid recursive calls.

 # Netlify

 Currently Blockable only supports Netlify as a CMS although support for more CMSs is planned in the future.
 In order to use Netlify, developers should create a netlify.json file and fill it out like a normal config.yml for Netlify (See Netlify documentation for information).
-The only difference is that when defining the each item in a collection, developers should add a "import" dictionary into each file instead of of just adding fields.
-This means each file dictionary should contain the following keys:
+The only difference is that when it comes to defining collections.

+File-based collections (or layout-based collections) are accomplished by defining the collection like normal, except for the "files" section where developers should add the following dictionary into each file instead of just adding fields:

 import (the location of the file you'd like to import such as "layouts/homepage")
 name (the unique name of this import)
 label (the non unique label of this import)

-Folder collections can also be created by simply adding the above keys in the list of collections instead of in the "files" key of a collection you define yourself.

-Next place a fields.json file in every layout folder and block folder that contains every netlify field you want to add.
-To import blocks into layouts, use the same format as for importing layouts (import, name, and label)
+Folder-based collections (or data-based collections) are created in a similar way except you place the above directory inside the list of collections.

+Next place a fields.json file in every template folder.
+This file should contain a list of each Netlify field for that template and, if necessary, the above import dictionary for any extra templates used.

 Finally, run